shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 ### The crewmembers are people ###
 Our crewmembers are individuals that have unique wants, needs and personalities.
 We focus on the life of a handful of people so that it is possible to form attachments to every single one of them.

-### The crew is not it's members ###
+### The crew is not its members ###
-Even tho we focus on stories of individuals the crew can grow and shrink.
-People can join an leave but the crew will still be the crew.
+Even though we focus on stories of individuals the crew can grow and shrink.
+People can join and leave but the crew will still be the crew.

 ### Fail forward ###
 Mishaps and failures should be interesting.
 The focus of problems is not the setback it causes but new problems and challenges that can be solved and overcome.
+Each playthrough should generate unique stories, many of them emergent rather than scripted.